JosephOler/BrainwaveLabelServer/README.md

 Make sure "brain_signal_similarity.py" and "RF_classifier.jotlib" are in the same directory as "server.py"

+HTML template is "template.html" make sure it is in a separate folder labelled "templates" located within the same directory

 1) Run server.py
 2) Upload any signal file and click submit
+3) profit